sternmotor/borgserver/README.md

 Borg backup writes all client backup data client to repository dir under container `/backup` directory.
 It's best to start with an empty directory.
-Since the borg client takes care of deduplication, encryption and compression (reducing bandwith), running backup storage on for example deduplicated and compressed btrfs may be overkill.
+Since the borg client takes care of deduplication, encryption and compression (reducing bandwith), running backup storage on deduplicated and compressed btrfs may be overkill.